Magee Rehabilitation Hospital: History

 Dr. Howard A. Rusk, of the Institute of Rehabilitation Medicine in New York City, demonstrated that rehabilitation, not convalescence, was better able to restore soldiers to their former abilities.
-Also, Frank H. Krusen, M.D., called The Father of Physical Medicine, was developing theories and treatments in physical medicine while treating patients with disabilities and chronic diseases at the Mayo Clinic.
+Frank H. Krusen, M.D., called the "Father of Physical Medicine," was developing theories and treatments in physical medicine while treating patients with disabilities and chronic diseases at the Mayo Clinic.

 In 1954, the Orphan's Court of Philadelphia permitted the use of the Magee Trust Fund to establish a rehabilitation center, ruling that rehabilitation was now seen as a dynamic form of convalescent care and that such service was consistent with the wishes of Anna Magee.

-The search for a founding director of the hospital led to H. Frazer Parry, M.D., who had studied with Drs.
+The search for a founding director of the hospital led to H. Frazer Parry, M.D., who studied with Drs.
 Rusk and Krusen.
-He assumed the post in September 1955, setting up office space at 1500 Walnut Street where he worked with a team to find an appropriate building for the hospital.
+He assumed the post in September 1955, setting up office space at 1500 Walnut Street, where he worked with a team to find an appropriate building for the hospital.

 A former factory at 1513 Race Street was ideal because of its central location, open floor space, and relatively few walls that would have to be taken down.
 The building was purchased from American Meter Company, and construction and renovations began in December 1956.
 The total cost of the project, which was designed for 39 patients, amounted to about $2.5 million.

 Opening ceremonies for Magee Memorial Hospital for Convalescents were held on March 9, 1958, and with a staff of 30 in place, the hospital, the first of its kind in Philadelphia, began admitting patients the very next day.
 In the first two years, approximately 57 percent of the care was free.

-Leading the way in innovative techniques and rehabilitation therapy from the very beginning, Magee Rehabilitation is now acclaimed as one of the best rehabilitation hospitals in the nation, due to the vision of Anna Magee and her legacy to the community in the Philadelphia region.